 What is the average male penis size?

-In real life, penises come in all shapes and sizes.
-The average erect penis is 13.24 cm (5.21 in) with an average girth of 11.66 cm (4.59 in).
-Average flaccid length and girth are estimated to be 9.16 cm (3.6 in) and 9.31 cm (3.66 in)(1).
-Despite all the locker room comparisons, only 2.28% of the male population have an abnormally small penis (2).
+In reality, the male penis comes in all shapes and sizes.
+According to BJU International, the average erect penis is 13.12 cm (5.16 in) with an average girth of 11.66 cm (4.59 in).
+Average flaccid length and girth are estimated to be 9.16 cm (3.6 in) and 9.31 cm (3.66 in) respectively.

 Despite all the locker room comparisons, ZME science state that only 2.28% of the male global population have an abnormally small penis.
 Essentially, if you are around the 5 to 5.5 inch mark, you have an average sized penis, roughly speaking.